mcfrith/last-genotype/README.md

   I am not sure whether or how per-base qualities should be used for such data.

-* `last-genotype` does not allow for heterogeneous samples, e.g. from cancer, where one site may have, say, 27% `A` and 73% `C`.
-But it will often identify such sites as heterozygous, which may be useful.

 * Phasing (and classifying reads) is not attempted for chromosomes with ploidy > 2.